hughker/documentation/onboarding/productFeed.md

 ## Variants

 Your feed can contain variants.
-Our feed-pulling system can group them if you wish so.
-By specifying the optional field “item_group_id” that is common to the variants you want to group, the feed-pulling can group the variants of a same group into 1 product.
+Specifying the optional field “item_group_id” and filling it with a common value for the variants you want to group will let us group these variants into 1 product.

-If your model doesn’t permit it, it is also possible for us to group the variants according to the product URL or another field of the mandatory fields.
-Let us know if you want to change the field for the variants.
+If your model does not permit it, grouping the variants according to the product URL or another field from the set of mandatory fields is also possible.
+Let us know if you want to make this happen.

 ## Product feed example in CSV